 “We are very satisfied with andcards because we received everything we needed while having excellent customer support.
 What makes me especially happy is that the product "lives"—each subsequent iteration has the character of a rational evolution, based on adding more tools that, above all, are functional.” — Jakub Bawoł, Marketing Manager at CitySpace

-If you make simple calculations, you will realize that Optix will cost you approximately 40% more than andcards.
+If you make simple calculations, you will realize that the Optix system will cost you approximately 40% more than andcards coworking software.

 Optix is a powerful coworking space management platform with a nice design and a massive list of features.
 However, I do feel it has major drawbacks that will hinder your team’s productivity and drain your wallet.
 I think andcards is a brilliant Optix alternative that offers incredible value for your money (we even have an award for that!) with all those additional tools and the absolute absence of hidden fees.

-Can’t wait to see andcards in action?
+Can’t wait to see andcards coworking space software in action?
 Book a personal demo call with our expert right now!
 Don’t have time for a one-on-one demo?
 Take a quick six-minute product tour here.

 Want to compare more platforms to andcards?
 Check out our andcards VS Cobot guide.